 This model did a similar job with pie crust dough, taking five pulses to achieve the perfect consistency.
 We found no flaws in the dough when it was rolled out, and tied with the Braun for having the best pie crust.
 This model also mixed mayonnaise easily, producing a high-quality finished product.

 One of the metrics where the Breville was unseated from the top spot, it tied for the runner-up position with a 7 out of 10.
 We had a panel of testers rate the hummus, tomato sauce, applesauce, and nut butter produced by each food processor.
 In addition, we filled each bowl to its maximum liquid fill line and ran the machine to conduct a leak test.
-You can see how the Breville stacked up in the graphic below.

 The Breville made very good hummus, but it just wasn't as smooth and consistent as the Hamilton Beach 10-Cup or the KitchenAid 9-Cup.
 Boosting its score, the Breville made exceptional almond butter after 10 minutes of grinding and required no intervention on our behalf.
 The Breville tied with the Hamilton Beach 10-Cup for the best nut butter of the group but wobbled and vibrated substantially less than the Hamilton Beach.